awsdocs/amazon-mwaa-user-guide/doc_source/limit-access-to-dags.md

 **Note**
  The **Last Name** field is required, but a space satisfies the requirement\.

-    The IAM `Public` principle grants the `MWAAUser` permission to access the Apache Airflow UI, while the new role provides the additional permissions needed to see their DAGs\.
+    The IAM `Public` principal grants the `MWAAUser` permission to access the Apache Airflow UI, while the new role provides the additional permissions needed to see their DAGs\.

 **Important**
  Any of the 5 default roles \(such as `Admin`\) not authorized by IAM which are added using the Apache Airflow UI will be removed on next user login\.